-Man falls to death from airplane in London
+Stowaway falls into London garden from Kenya Airways plane

-(CNN)A man is believed to have dropped to his death from a plane flying over London, after his body was discovered in a residential garden on Sunday.
+(CNN)A stowaway is believed to have dropped from a plane flying over London, after his body fell into a residential garden on Sunday, just feet from a sunbathing man, according to reports.

-The man appeared to have been a stowaway, who fell from the landing gear compartment of a Kenya Airways plane on approach to Heathrow airport, London's Metropolitan Police said in a statement on Monday.
+The victim appeared to have fallen from the landing gear compartment of a Kenya Airways plane on approach to Heathrow Airport, London's Metropolitan Police said in a statement on Monday.

+One neighbor described hearing a "whomp" as the body hit the ground, the UK's Press Association (PA) news agency reported.

+"He had all of his clothes on and everything.
+I had a closer look and saw there was blood all over the walls of the garden," the neighbor told PA.

 A bag, water and some food were discovered in the landing gear compartment once the place touched down at Heathrow, the police said.